epsil/gll/README.md

             entry)])))
 ```

 We are now ready to rewrite the parsers.
 For the most part, this is just a matter of adding an extra argument, `tramp`, for the trampoline.
-The `succeed`, `fail` and `term` parsers don't use the trampoline at all:
+The `succeed`, `fail` and `string` parsers don't use the trampoline at all:

 ```Scheme
 (define (succeed str tramp cont)